 Over 30 photon and particle diagnostics are considered with high spatial, temporal and spectral resolution in the optical, X-ray, and nuclear domains.
 Beside classical diagnostics, specific diagnostics adapted to PETAL capacities are available in order to characterize particles and radiation yields that can be created by PETAL [46, 47].
-The set of equipment, delivered in 2016 and 2017, has been specified by the academic community in the framework of the PETAL+ project^{} and has been developed by the CEA.
-It consists of: one spectrometer for charged particles (SEPAGE). two electron spectrometers (SESAME), one hard X-ray spectrometer (SPECTIX) and radiography cassettes for x-ray or protons (CRACC).
+The set of equipment, delivered in 2016 and 2017 has been specified by the academic community in the framework of the PETAL+ project and has been developed by the CEA.
+It consists of: one spectrometer for charged particles (SEPAGE), two electron spectrometers (SESAME), one hard X-ray spectrometer (SPECTIX) and radiography cassettes for x-ray or protons (CRACC).

 The first CEA-DAM physics experiments on LMJ have been performed in October 2014 with a limited number of beams and diagnostics.
 The operational capabilities (number of beams and plasma diagnostics) are increasing gradually every year until the completion of the facility.
 The first academic experiments on LMJ-PETAL have been performed in 2017 with 16 beams (4 quads) and PETAL beam, 3 SID and 12 diagnostics.
-Other academic experiments have been performed in 2018-2020, and some other are planned in 2021-2023.
-The next ones will be performed in 2024-2025 with at least 88 beams (22 quads) and PETAL beam, 6 SID and more than 20 diagnostics.
+Other academic experiments have been performed in 2018-2020, 2021-2024, and some other are planned in 2025-2026.
+The next ones will be performed in 2027-2029 in the final configuration (44 quads) and PETAL beam, 7 SID and more than 20 diagnostics.